Debate deepens over Trump's re-election chances

 “Assuming [Trump] goes forward, I would say it could hurt him in the general election because people just wouldn't want that uncertainty hanging out there,” King said in a phone interview.

-Suffolk County GOP Chairman Jesse Garcia said he believes an indictment will ultimately help Trump because it underscores concerns among some Republicans who contend prosecutors are “weaponizing” their offices.
+Suffolk County GOP Chairman Jesse Garcia said the indictment underscores concerns among some Republicans who contend prosecutors are “weaponizing” their offices.

 “I believe it will help him,” Garcia told Newsday.
 “It’s unprecedented for a former president to go through all these issues because prosecutors like Alvin Bragg weaponize their offices to oppose a political agenda.”